apache/servicecomb-pack/docs/user_guide.md

    **Note:** If you define `spring.application.name ` parameter when start alpha,  You need to specify this service name in Omega via the parameter `alpha.cluster.serviceId`

 ### Spring Cloud Zookeeper

-Uses Spring Cloud Zookeeper 2.x by default, if you want to use Spring Cloud Zookeeper 1.x, you can use `-Pspring-boot-1` to switch Spring Cloud Zookeeper 1.x

 1. run alpha